free-user-support-icon-301-thumb

 In Results Documentation, the FMEA is summarized, documented, and communicated to the team and stakeholders.

-The FMEA report includes summary of scope, identification of high-risk failures, the corrective actions taken and their effectiveness, and insights/plans for current and future processes.
+The FMEA report includes a summary of scope, identification of high-risk failures, the corrective actions taken and their effectiveness, and insights/plans for current and future processes.

 The results documentation is to summarize and communicate the results of the FMEA activity.